 If you own your vehicle outright, you have no obligation to buy full coverage.
 However, if you have a newer car or one that still has notable value, full coverage may be worth the investment to protect you against high costs after an accident.

 If it's not required, is full coverage worth the extra cost?

 The cost difference between liability and full coverage can be fairly significant.
 Minimum liability insurance is often cheaper, but full coverage protects you against the cost of damage to your car, not just to others.

-If your current car is worth more than the combined cost of a full-coverage policy and deductible, full coverage is certainly worth the money.
+If your current car is worth more than the combined cost of a full-coverage policy and deductible, full coverage may be worth the money.
 Say your car is currently worth $25,000, and your car is totaled in a collision with a tree.
-Collision insurance would cover the full $25,000 of your car, minus your deductible.
+Collision insurance would cover the full $25,000, minus your deductible.

 If you don't have collision insurance, you'll lose the equity in your car.
 As a general rule, full coverage costs drivers about $1,000 per year, so those who own valuable vehicles can save themselves from some huge expenses.

 If your car is worth less than the cost of full coverage, you may want to choose liability-only coverage, as your premium will be much lower.
 Typically, if your car is worth less than $4,000, it may make more sense to go with minimum liability coverage.